 \section{Conclusions}

-In this work, we have developed a new scheme to calculate OPE of correlators.
+In this work, we have developed a new scheme to calculate OPE of vacuum correlators.
 We suggest using precalculated expansions for NLC as intermediate to simplify calculations, where the final results for OPE are given by truncated series that include only local condensates up to dimension-8.
 This way of using NLCs is different from the standard applications~\cite{Gromes:1982su,Mikhailov:1988nz,Bakulev:2001pa}, where condensates are considered in nonlocal form and correlator's OPE is partially resummed.
-Using the procedures elaborated in~\cite{Novikov:1983gd,Grozin:1994hd}, we have obtained the full set of NLC expansions needed for calculations of gluon condensate contributions to correlators OPE at dimension-8 order.
+Using the procedures elaborated in~\cite{Novikov:1983gd,Grozin:1994hd}, we have obtained the full set of NLC expansions needed for calculations of gluon condensate contributions to correlators OPE up to dimension-8 order.

 The background field approach is revisited for OPE of glueball correlators.
-We discuss some calculation issues which are crucial for hadron parameter evaluation within QCD SR: (i) one of the issues is the misusing of perturbative gluon vertices that differ from the vertices for interaction of the vacuum gluon with the quantum gluon field due to the gauge fixing term; (ii) another problem could be caused by using the incomplete Taylor expansion, Eq.~(\ref{eq:FPGexp}) -- all vacuum gluon fields and vacuum gluon field strength tensors should be expanded up to the order that could contribute to the final expression of OPE in target mass dimension order; (iii) the third issue is related to the gluon propagator expansion in the background field.
-The precalculated expressions in momentum space, Eqs.~(\ref{eq:D4}) and (\ref{eq:Dterms}), could not give a full answer when the calculation of the coefficient function requires a derivative of the propagator in the configuration space, as in the case of glueball current correlators~\cite{Novikov:1983gd}.
+We discuss some calculation issues which are crucial for hadron parameter evaluation within QCD SR: (i) one of the issues is the misusing of perturbative gluon vertices that differ from the vertices for interaction of the vacuum gluon with the quantum gluon field due to the gauge fixing term; (ii) another problem could be caused by using the incomplete Taylor expansion, Eq.~(\ref{eq:FPGexp}) -- all vacuum gluon fields and vacuum gluon field strength tensors should be expanded up to the order that could contribute to the final expression of OPE in goal dimension order; (iii) the third issue is related to the gluon propagator expansion in the background field.
+The precalculated expressions for propagator in momentum space, Eq.~(\ref{eq:D4}), could not give a full answer when the calculation of the coefficient function requires a derivative of the propagator in the configuration space, as in the case of glueball current correlators~\cite{Novikov:1983gd}.
 In the light of discussed issues and obtained results, the glueball QCD SRs need reconsideration.

 The usage of NLC expansions avoids the above problems and can be a good alternative to using precalculated expansion of the propagator in the background field.
 The derived NLC expansions are universal and can be used in various applications.
 Although, only gluon condensates and their applications are considered here, the same scheme is applicable for quark and quark-gluon NLCs.
 We provide the scheme for applying the NLC expansions and demonstrate it on four correlators used in glueball state studies.
 Using NLC expansions, we confirm OPEs~\cite{Novikov:1979ux,Novikov:1979va} for two-gluon $0^{\pm +}$ glueball currents and calculate additional contributions coming from the dimension-6 four-quark condensate $\va{J^2}$ and dimension-8 mixed quark-gluon condensates $\va{\Tr J_\mu G_{\mu\nu}J_\nu}$ and $\va{\Tr J_\la [D_\la G_{\mu\nu},G_{\mu\nu}]}$.
 The OPE used for the three-gluon $0^{\pm +}$ glueballs~\cite{Latorre:1987wt,Hao:2005hu} are revisited up to dimension-6 order, and the corrected expressions are provided.